aptech/docs/docs/CR-dbCommit.rst

 Purpose
 ----------------

-Commits a transaction to the database if the driver supports transactions and a dbTransaction() has been started.
+Commits a transaction to the database if the driver supports transactions and a :func:`dbTransaction` has been started.

 Format
 ----------------